Venice Declaration: Content

-Responses to the Venice Declaration
+Responses

 In short, the Venice Declaration sought to establish boundaries and secure peace.
 In order to achieve that, they wanted to grant self-determination to Palestinians and to limit the territorial policies of Israel.
 It was through Arafat’s efforts that the Palestinians’ right to self-government was recognized and that the PLO was established as the umbrella organization for Palestinians.
 Thus, Arafat was put in charge of implementing the Venice Declaration because he was the head of the PLO.
 However, he was under a great deal of pressure from the Israeli rightists, who felt that the Declaration of Venice did not benefit them, and radical Arabs, who felt that the Declaration neglected the question of what to do with Jordan and the West Bank.
 Responses were also violent; Syria, through a Fatah official, contributed to the assassination a PLO representative in Belgium.

 Aftermath

 In 1981, there were clashes between offshoot groups of the PLO and Israelis.
 They formed a cease-fire, but that raised complications because it suggested that the Israelis accepted the PLO.
 Israel became threatened by the fact that the Palestinians and the PLO were officially recognized, which contributed to a more heightened tensions.
 When Sadat was in Washington, D.C. in 1981, he suggested that Israel and the PLO participate in peace talks, but Begin rejected his suggestion.
 Furthermore, the Prince Fahd of Saudi Arabia wanted to “scrap the Camp David Agreements, have Israel withdraw from all Arab territories occupied since 1967, and the creation of a Palestinian state with its capital in East Jerusalem”.
 Egypt wanted to preserve the Camp David Agreement.
 The United States treated the Venice Declaration and its aftermath carefully; they were committed to Camp David, but did not want to come into conflict with the Saudis.